hodfords/zimbra-migration/README.md

 - Added the ability to import preferences for each user
 - Added the export and re-import of different calendars, briefcases and contacts
 - Added the import of shared calendars, briefcases

+Import to Carbonio
+- For importing briefcases to carbonio and the file shares from Zimbra - the script doesn't work very well - this is a known bug